 - Electroencephalogram (EEG)—a test that measures the electricity in the brain

-- SPECT scans—a type of CT scan that looks at parts of the brain
+- Single-photon emission computed tomography (SPECT) scans—a type of CT scan that looks at parts of the brain

 - Evoked potential tests—tests used to check the senses

 Treatment will depend on the cause.
 Choices are:

 - Oxygen to raise the amount of oxygen in the blood

 - Medicine to help get enough blood with oxygen to the brain

 Recovery can take months or years.
 It depends on how long a person went without oxygen.
 Many people can get back most of the abilities they lost.

 - Physical therapy to retrain motor skills, such as walking